henryjosephson/henryjosephson.com/content/writing/college-advice.md

 ### Friends are people you can talk to for hours

 Friends are people you can talk to for hours.
 It's a litmus test: if the conversation loops, stretches, deepens, you've probably found someone worth keeping.
-If they have the opportunity to end the conversation many times, but they don't, it's becuase they're having fun.[^25] These conversations are how relationships grow and how real learning happens.
+If they have the opportunity to end the conversation many times, but they don't, it's becuase they're having fun.[^26] These conversations are how relationships grow and how real learning happens.
 But it's not just about finding people like that.
 Be someone who's easy to talk to.

 ### Throw parties

 Parties are such a social bottleneck!!!
-Everybody likes them, nobody wants to throw them, and frats suck.[^26] Make sure your roommates are okay with it, then invite your friends and acquaintances.
+Everybody likes them, nobody wants to throw them, and frats suck.
+Make sure your roommates are okay with it, then invite your friends and acquaintances.
 Try to send invites out at least a week and a half in advance.
 Experiment with themes and sizes.

 If you have a fire escape, see if the people in the apartment above you also want to throw a party, then throw a double-decker.
 Bonus points if you can get the apt below you in on it, too, and then you can do three.
 You will never have more people your age around you who want to go to parties than in college.